Cyprus court detains Israel attack plot suspect

-NICOSIA (Reuters) - A man suspected of planning attacks on Israeli interests in Cyprus was detained by a court on the island on Monday, as the justice minister said his behavior bore some similarity to the suicide bomber who killed five Israelis in Bulgaria last week.
+NICOSIA (Reuters) - A man suspected of planning attacks on Israeli interests in Cyprus was detained by a court on the island on Monday, as Israel’s leader once again accused Hezbollah militants and Iran over the alleged plot.

-The 24-year-old suspect, who has not been named, was arrested in the Cypriot port city of Limassol on July 7, on suspicion of tracking the movements of Israeli tourists.
+The 24-year-old suspect, whose name has not been disclosed, was arrested in the Cypriot port city of Limassol on July 7, on suspicion of tracking the movements of Israeli tourists.
 He is a Swedish national of Lebanese origin.

 He said he had “rock-solid” intelligence that Lebanon’s Hezbollah group, backed by Iran, was responsible.
 Tehran has denied any involvement.